Information Regarding Admission

 Two letters of recommendation from persons familiar with the applicant's academic work are required.
-There are programs that require more than.
+There are programs that require more than two letters of recommendation.
 Please check with your department for additional requirements.

 Applicants applying for non-degree or visitor status are not required to submit letters of recommendation.
-Letters of Recommendation (online application.) can be found on our website, or may be completed electronically via the
+Letters of Recommendation (pdf form) can be found on our website, or may be completed electronically via the online application.

 H. Additional Requirements